 Is It Safe to Downgrade iOS?

-It is fairly safe to downgrade your iOS version by taking the necessary steps carefully on safe platforms like iTunes.
-However, if you opt for other unauthorized ways, like jailbreaking, your phone might face permanent damages.
+It is fairly safe to downgrade your iOS version by taking the necessary steps carefully on a safe platform, like iTunes.
+However, if you go for other unauthorized ways, like jailbreaking, your phone might face permanent damages.

 After every release of the new iOS version, Apple only allows you to downgrade to an older iOS update for two weeks.
 Every iOS update file must have Apple’s digital signature to verify its integrity.

-Additionally, you can only install the older iOS version that was just before the latest update.
-For example, as of right now, the latest iOS version is 15.5.
-So, the only previous iOS update file that you can install is 15.4.1.
+Unfortunately, you can’t downgrade from iOS 16 to 15.
+This is because Apple doesn’t let you downgrade to any just iOS version of your choice for security reasons.
+You can only install the version that was just before the latest update.
+For example, as of right now, the latest iOS version is 16.1.2.
+So, the only previous iOS update file that you can install is 16.1.1.

 Since you’ll lose your new data while rolling back to an older iOS version, it’s best to back up your iPhone first.
 To backup your iPhone, you can follow these steps: